-In June 2014, the Board of Directors granted an option to purchase 15,000 shares of Common Stock at \$5.00 per share (100% of the fair market value of the Common Stock on the date of grant) to each non-employee director then serving on a committee of the Board of Directors.
-In December 2014, the Board of Directors were each granted an option to purchase 50,000 shares of Common stock at \$1.86 per share.
-All these options were granted at 100% of the fair market value per share of Common Stock on the date of grant and vest as to 1/48th of the shares subject to such options each month from the date of grant, subject to each individual continuing to serve as a member of the Board of Directors on such date.
+In June 2015, the Board of Directors granted an option to purchase 15,000 shares of Common Stock at \$1.77 per share to each non-employee director then serving on a committee of the Board of Directors.
+These options were granted at 100% of the fair market value per share of Common Stock on the date of grant and vest as to 1/48th of the shares subject to such options each month from the date of grant, subject to each individual continuing to serve as a member of the Board of Directors on such date.
 These option grants have a term of 10 years.